schmaustech/acm-hypershift-blog/README.md

 ## Enable Hosted Clusters Feature

-Since hosted clusters are a technology preview we need to enable them on the hub cluster with the following steps.
-The first step is to patch the multiclusterengine and enable the hypershift component:
+Since hosted clusters are a technology preview we need to enable them on our ACM hub cluster.
+This involves at a high level the following steps:

+* Enable Multicluster Engine to watch all namespaces
+* Enable the local-cluster
+* Enable the Hypershift addon

+Let's get started first by patching the multiclusterengine and enable the hypershift component:

 ~~~bash
 $ oc patch mce multiclusterengine --type=merge -p '{"spec":{"overrides":{"components":[{"name":"hypershift-preview","enabled": true}]}}}'